Kaleb1583/1.8.8/TNTArrows/info.md

 Arrows that blow up (spawns tnt) on contact with the ground, a mob or player.

-TntArrow.java: EntityArrow.java but with tnt on hit.
-EntityArrow.java: Default class for arrows without tnt.
+TntArrow.java: EntityArrow.java but with tnt on hit.  (replace entityarrow's code with this to use) EntityArrow.java: Default class for arrows without tnt.

 Configuration: Line 55 & 56 (tntSpawned boolean & tntCount int)